Prof. Dr. Stephan Günnemann

 Academic Career and Research Areas

 He acquired his doctoral degree in 2012 at RWTH Aachen University in the field of computer science.
 From 2012 to 2015 he was an associate of Carnegie Mellon University, USA; initially as a postdoctoral fellow and later as a senior researcher.
 Prof. Günnemann has been a visiting researcher at Simon Fraser University, Canada, and a research scientist at the Research & Technology Center of Siemens AG.
 In 2015, Prof. Günnemann set up an Emmy Noether research group at TUM Department of Informatics.
-He has been a professor of data mining & analytics at TUM since 2016.
+He has been a professor at TUM since 2016.

 - ACM SIGKDD Best Research Paper Award (2018)

 - Junior-Fellow of the German Computer Science Society (2017)

 - Member of the Emmy Noether Program of the German Research Foundation (DFG) (2015)

 - Recipient of a German Academic Exchange Service (DAAD) postdoctoral research scholarship (2012 & 2013)

 Key Publications (all publications)

 Bojchevski A, Klicpera J, Günnemann S: "Efficient Robustness Certificates for Discrete Data: Sparsity-Aware Randomized Smoothing for Graphs, Images and More".
 International Conference on Machine Learning.
 2020.Abstract